-Drug Route Usual Recommended Frequency Comments Cinqair should be administered by a healthcare professional.
-Dupixent (dupilumab) SC AD: every other week Asthma: every other week AD and Asthma: Safety and efficacy in pediatric patients < 12 years of age have not been established.
-Dupixent may be self-administered.
+Drug Route Usual Recommended Frequency Comments Cinqair (reslizumab) IV Every 4 weeks Administered by IV infusion over 20 to 50 minutes.
+Safety and effectiveness in pediatric patients ≤ 17 years of age have not been established.
+Cinqair should be administered by a healthcare professional.
+Dupixent (dupilumab) SC AD: every other week Asthma: every other week Chronic rhinosinusitis with nasal polyposis: every other week AD and Asthma: Safety and efficacy in pediatric patients < 12 years of age have not been established.
+Chronic rhinosinusitis with nasal polyposis: Safety and efficacy in pediatric patients < 18 years of age have not been established.
+Dupixent may be administered by a healthcare professional or self-administered via an autoinjector.
 Fasenra (benralizumab) SC Every 4 weeks for first 3 doses, followed by every 8 weeks Safety and efficacy in pediatric patients < 12 years of age have not been established.
-Fasenra should be administered by a healthcare professional.
-Nucala (mepolizumab) SC Asthma: every 4 weeks EGPA: every 4 weeks Safety and efficacy in pediatric patients < 12 years of age have not been established.
-Safety and efficacy in pediatric patients other than those with asthma have not been established.
-Nucala for injection (ie, powder for reconstitution) should be reconstituted and administered by a healthcare professional.
-The Nucala auto injector and pre-filled safety syringe may be self-administered after the healthcare provider determines it is appropriate.
+Fasenra may be administered by a healthcare professional or self-administered via an autoinjector.
+Nucala (mepolizumab) SC Asthma: every 4 weeks EGPA: every 4 weeks Safety and efficacy in pediatric patients < 6 years of age have not been established.
+Nucala may be administered by a healthcare professional or self-administered via an autoinjector.
 Xolair (omalizumab) SC Allergic asthma: Every 2 or 4 weeks CIU: Every 4 weeks Xolair should be administered by a healthcare professional.
 Allergic asthma: The dose and frequency is determined by serum total IgE level (IU/mL), measured before the start of treatment, and body weight.
 Safety and efficacy in pediatric patients with asthma < 6 years of age have not been established.
 CIU: Dosing in CIU is not dependent on serum IgE level or body weight.
-Safety and efficacy in pediatric patients with CIU < 12 years of age have not been established.